Chris Maxwell (footballer): Connah's Quay Nomads

-Maxwell spent a six-month loan spell at Welsh Premier League team Connah's Quay Nomads during the 2008–09 season, making 20 appearances in all competitions, before being called back by Wrexham in January 2009.
+Maxwell spent a six-month loan spell at Welsh Premier League team Connah's Quay Nomads during the 2008–09 season, making 20 appearances in all competitions, before being recalled by Wrexham in January 2009.

 Wrexham

 In April 2009, Maxwell made his first team debut for Wrexham at the age of 18.
-He went on to start the remaining 3 league games of the 2008–09 season, claiming his first senior clean sheet on the last day of the season against Weymouth.
+He went on to start the remaining three league games of the 2008–09 season, claiming his first senior clean sheet on the last day of the season against Weymouth.

 After playing all of their 2009–10 pre-season games, Maxwell was joined at Wrexham by the more experienced Sam Russell.
-After only four games of the season, new signing Russell was sidelined with a dislocated elbow, allowing Maxwell the opportunity to start.
+After only four games of the season, Russell was sidelined with a dislocated elbow, allowing Maxwell the opportunity to start.

 Maxwell went on to play 21 consecutive games and kept 10 clean sheets during Russell's absence.
 His contribution was acknowledged when he agreed an extension to his contract keeping him at the club until the end of the 2010–11 season.
 Maxwell regained the place ahead of Russell to play the last nine games of the season keeping a further five clean sheets.
 A number of defensive club records were broken; clean sheets, goals conceded and the first season where no more than two goals were conceded in a single game.
 Maxwell was recognised for his performances with a number of fans awards, including being named the Wrexham Football Association 'young player of the season'.

 During the 2010–11 pre-season, Maxwell was joined at Wrexham by the more experienced Scott Shearer, and found himself once again fighting for the starting place.
 Maxwell took over the position in the starting line up just 10 games into the new season and soon started to attract the attention of higher league clubs.
 He cemented his claim to the number one position when Shearer left the club during the January transfer window.

 Wrexham managed a play-off spot, but lost out to Luton Town in the semi-final play-off games.
-Maxwell finished the season with a number of fans awards including the Wrexham Football Association 'young player of the season for the second year running.
+Maxwell finished the season with a number of fans awards including the Wrexham Football Association Young Player of the Season for the second year running.

 Maxwell remained at Wrexham for the start of the 2011–12 season.
 After a frustrating season under new player manager Andy Morrell and starting only 11 times after losing the number one position to Joslain Mayebi, having been absent from the squad after being called up to the Wales under-21 side.
 He decided he wanted to leave the club and was subsequently released.